Graduate study programme for students who already completed a first university degree.

-An interdisciplinary Master's degree in the field of cultural studies: Study the M.A.-programme Studies in European Culture in Konstanz and the world!
-The programme's multi-disciplinary and research-oriented approach focuses on European cultural dynamics and the complexity of interrelations between European and global developments.
-A core part of the programme therefore is the semester abroad at a non-European university in Argentina, Chile, China, India, Canada, South Africa and the US.
+Interdisciplinary cultural studies in Konstanz and the world: the master’s programme (MA) Studies in European Culture offers students interdisciplinary and research-oriented studies of European cultural dimensions.
+The focus is placed on the complex interactions between European and global developments.
+A central component of the four semester study programme is therefore the study abroad semester at a non-European partner university in Argentina, Chile, China, India, Canada, South Africa and the United States.

 |Degree||Master of Arts|